 GeneCards Summary for ASGR2 Gene

 ASGR2 (Asialoglycoprotein Receptor 2) is a Protein Coding gene.
-Diseases associated with ASGR2 include hepatitis b and liver cirrhosis.
+Diseases associated with ASGR2 include hepatitis b.
 Among its related pathways are Insulin secretion.
 GO annotations related to this gene include carbohydrate binding and asialoglycoprotein receptor activity.
 An important paralog of this gene is CLEC4D.

 UniProtKB/Swiss-Prot for ASGR2 Gene

 Mediates the endocytosis of plasma glycoproteins to which the terminal sialic acid residue on their complex carbohydrate moieties has been removed.
 The receptor recognizes terminal galactose and N-acetylgalactosamine units.
 After ligand binding to the receptor, the resulting complex is internalized and transported to a sorting organelle, where receptor and ligand are disassociated.
 The receptor then returns to the cell membrane surface